meant-ion/TuringMod/README.md

 	- !endcollect: tells the bot to stop collecting twitch clip links

-	- !editgame: changes the category on the stream (CURRENTLY IN PROGRESS/BENCHED FOR A LITTLE WHILE)\
+	- !changegame: changes the category on the stream
-				 * most likely to become a similar block of code to change the title/tags for a stream

-	- !botlinks: allows channel moderators/streamer to control if the bot can post links in chat or not
-				* useful to avoid conflicts with NightBot/StreamLabs/StreamElements/etc.
+	- !changetitle: changes the title of the stream to a user defined one

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat NOW FULLY ENABLED AS OF AUGUST 10, 2021